General Education Leadership

 Director of General Education

-Sheryl Mohn, Program Associate, (firstname.lastname@example.org) joined the staff of Appalachian State University in 2007.
+Sheryl Mohn, Office Manager, (firstname.lastname@example.org) joined the staff of Appalachian State University in 2007.
 She holds an Associate Degree from Guilford Technical Institute (now Guilford Technical Community College) and brings more than twenty years of experience in human resources and administration.
-Sheryl’s responsibilities include providing administrative and programming support for General Education and First Year Seminar faculty.
+Sheryl’s responsibilities include providing administrative and programming support, scheduling and budgeting/accounting support for General Education and First Year Seminar faculty.